CursedElectric/CursedCord---Discord-theme/README.md

 # CursedCord
 Cursedcord aims to swap the default soft and bubbly expereience for a more sharp, almost retro feel.
 The ability to visually remove many of nitros features brings less noise and clutter to discord's UI.
-ALong with being able to customize nearly every color you can see, this theme aloows you to make the discord you want.
+ALong with being able to customize nearly every color you can see, this theme allows you to make the experience you desire.

 ## Features
   - Custom assets for server bars, user status indicators, and more! (nothing fancy, just enough to keep them in line with the sharp theme)